Rise Above EP - 2016

 Available on SoundCloud, Spotify & iTunes

 The 5-track debut project brings forth a heartfelt blend of soul and jazzy/folk elements.
 Among many themes touched on in the EP, Shanell conveys ideas of pain and strife in its opening track, 'Can You Handle the Truth', ascribing the problems of the world to the many wrongs of humanity in the face of asking God why there is so much destruction in the world.
-The rendition of 'Lift Every Voice and Sing', the Black National Anthem, embodies the strength and love that emanates form the history, stories, and lives of African-Americans, and 'Found a Way' talks about Shanell's journey toward finding God in a world that doesn't promote seeking in faith.
+The rendition of 'Lift Every Voice and Sing', the Black National Anthem, embodies the strength and love that emanates from the history, stories, and lives of African-Americans, and 'Found a Way' talks about Shanell's journey toward finding God.

 Shanell is featured on acoustic guitar and piano throughout the EP and is accompanied by her siblings and friends, Alanah Percy, Travis Percy, Kentaia Thompson, Ahmad Daniels, Dennis Martinez, Rich Dolio, and Bradford Bolt on vocals, bass, acoustic guitar, and drums respectively.